 Further information on AI can be found in our white paper Artificial Intelligence - Opportunities for Business and Society in Bavaria (in German).

 In the context of the IBM fortiss Centre of AI, over 50 researchers work on novel, AI-based software solutions.
 With comprehensible and explainable decisions, the acceptance of AI solutions should be significantly increased.
 Our basic research approach is based on the integration of inductive (also known as Machine Learning) with deductive AI methods.
 At present, the focus is on AI-based assistance systems, digital citizens' services and the flexible configuration and control of production robots using digital twins.

 Our Center for Applied AI welcomes partners from academic research and industry in Bavaria to work together with our researchers on tackling specific problems.
 With design thinking, impact hackathons and prototyping, we promote the systematic development of AI potential in Bavaria.
 We are also intensifying cooperation projects between business and science in order to develop practical products and services.

 As part of the EU's Digitising European Industry initiative, fortiss is registered as a Digital Innovation Hub (DIH).
 The DIH is a point of call for digitisation issues for businesses of all sizes and it helps them exploit the digital transformation.

-The fortiss Digital Innovation Hub is open to all businesses in Bavaria and provides information on digital technologies that contribute to improving entrepreneurial competitiveness. fortiss places particular importance on the networking of knowledge holders so that companies can answer questions about the future viability of their own production processes, products or services.
+The Munich Innovation Hub for Applied AI is open to all businesses in Bavaria and provides information on digital technologies that contribute to improving entrepreneurial competitiveness. fortiss places particular importance on the networking of knowledge holders so that companies can answer questions about the future viability of their own production processes, products or services.
 This happens primarily through events or through the support of project consortiums.